Kodular/Documentation/docs/components/maps/line-string.md

     |centroid|`boolean`|

-Compute the distance, in meters, between a map feature and a latitude, longitude point.
+_Compute the distance, in meters, between a map feature and a latitude, longitude point._

 ### HideInfobox

 [[Method('Line String', 'HideInfobox', false)]]

-Hide the infobox if it is shown.
-If the infobox is not visible this function has no effect.
+_Hide the infobox if it is shown.
+If the infobox is not visible this function has no effect._

 ### ShowInfobox

 [[Method('Line String', 'ShowInfobox', false)]]

-Show the infobox for the feature.
-This will show the infobox even if
+_Show the infobox for the feature.
+This will show the infobox even if_

 ## Properties

 ### Description

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Line String', 'Description')]]